Minibus Licenses and the effect on your taxi fleet insurance policy

 The DVLA has just issued updated guidelines on the licence issues involved with driving a minibus.
+This will have an impact on your taxi fleet insurance and is something you will have to think about regarding your policy.

 You may be able to drive a minibus if you hold a car driving licence and follow certain conditions – otherwise you’ll need to apply for a minibus licence.